Ian Payne 7am - 10am

-Ledbury Resident Didn’t Know About Evacuation Until He Saw It On News
+Ledbury Estate Resident Didn’t Know About Evacuation Until He "Read It In The News"

 A Ledbury Estate resident has told LBC he wasn’t aware his south London tower block was being evacuated until he saw it on the news.

 Safety fears led to the gas supply at Ledbury Towers in Southwark being immediately cut off on Thursday.